Achronus/weather-analysis-opencl/README.md

 - Number of records with padding increase
 - Individual and total kernel execution times
 - Profiling information: queued, submitted, executed and total

+## Dependencies

+This project requires a Microsoft Visual Studio 2019 environment, with the C++ programming language packages enabled.
+Additionally, it uses [Intel's OpenCL SDK](https://software.intel.com/content/www/us/en/develop/tools/opencl-sdk.html) that must be downloaded.

+With the core packages install, OpenCL requires runtime drivers to run the OpenCL code on your computers hardware.
+Both Nvidia and AMD GPUs have OpenCL runtimes included with their card drivers.
+However for CPUs, you are required to install a dedicated driver by Intel, found [here](https://software.intel.com/content/www/us/en/develop/articles/opencl-drivers.html) (Intel® CPU Runtime for OpenCL™), or an APP SDK for older AMD processors.

+A useful resource for getting OpenCL working on Windows can be found [here](https://streamhpc.com/blog/2015-03-16/how-to-install-opencl-on-windows/).